-TODO: Refactor this document into "HTTP Datagrams" with definitions for HTTP/1.x, HTTP/2, and HTTP/3.
+TODO: Refactor this document and add definitions for HTTP/1.x and HTTP/2.

 9. Security Considerations

 Since this feature requires sending an HTTP/3 Settings parameter, it "sticks out".
 In other words, probing clients can learn whether a server supports this feature.
 Implementations that support this feature SHOULD always send this Settings parameter to avoid leaking the fact that there are applications using HTTP/3 datagrams enabled on this endpoint.